 Luckily for me Essex CC is number 16 of 138.
 I’m pretty happy with where I am, and according to the study, 72% of parents are happy with where they live.
 Despite this, 40% of parents believe a lot more needs to be done to improve their family’s quality of life.
 With this in mind, I’ve teamed up with uSwitch.com to share my 6 tips on how to get a better family life.

 Set simple rules for earning screen time.

 Let’s face it, a lot of children, even very young children are slowly becoming more attached to ‘screens’.
 Whether it’s Paw Patrol on the TV, YouTube on a tablet, or Pokemon Go on the phone, kids LOVE to look at a screen.
 Something I’ve introduced is ‘earning’ screen time.
 An hour’s play outside or inside earns an hour’s worth of screen time.
 The same applies if they spend an hour doing crafting, or helping with chores, they earn an hour with a device.

 The beauty of it is, that the children usually get so wrapped up in the play or crafts, hours pass and they forget about the Minecraft fix!
-Plus, while they are busy playing, it gives you time for a Netflix binge.
+Plus, while they are busy playing, it gives you time for paid surveys or a Netflix binge.

 Going for a day out?
 Go early!

 Days out with the family can be a lot of fun, but they can also be stressful, especially in the school holidays.
 It can feel like the whole world has decided to follow you.
 So lessen the stress and leave for your destination early.
 You’ll beat the traffic and be there as soon as your destination opens.
 It works the other way too – if you maximise your time there you can leave early and beat the rush to leave.